 csTenTen: Corpus of the Czech Web

 The Czech Web Corpus (csTenTen) is a Czech corpus made up of texts collected from the Internet.
-The corpus belongs to the TenTen corpus family which is a set of the web corpora built using the same method with a target size 10+ billion words.
-Sketch Engine currently provides access to TenTen corpora in more than 30 languages.
+The corpus belongs to the TenTen corpus family which is a set of web corpora built using the same method with a target size of 10+ billion words.
+Sketch Engine currently provides access to TenTen corpora in more than 40 languages.

-Data was crawled by the SpiderLing web spider in May, October and November 2017, October and November 2016, October and November 2015.
-Czech Wikipedia downloaded in November 2017. and comprised of 10 billion words.
+The data was crawled by web crawler SpiderLing in May, October and November 2017, October and November 2016, October and November 2015.
+The Czech Wikipedia part was downloaded in November 2017.
+The size of the corpus is 10 billion words.

 Detailed information about TenTen corpora is on the separate page Common TenTen corpora attributes.

 The csTenTen corpus was POS annotated by the Majka tool using the following POS tagset.

 Overview of Czech TenTen corpora

 Czech web corpora csTenTen were crawled and processed repeatedly during the last years: